 Once back on the street, you will cross the North Umpqua River a couple of miles down the road.
 The river will stay to your left now until you reach Toketee Lake.
 There are Hot Springs right next to the river and with a nice view.
 This is another recommended stop.
 Check out the Toketee Falls.
 The North Umpqua River plummets 80 feet through a gaping notch into a plunge pool.
 Before that, the river plunges 40 feet down into a secluded cavity.

 Next up is Watson Falls.
 With a 293-foot drop, Watson Falls is the highest waterfall in Southwest Oregon.
-The round-trip hike is brings you to a viewpoint at the base of the fall and is just over one mile round-trip.
-Adjacent to the road are four gorgeous waterfalls: Toketee, Watson, Whitehorse and Clearwater.
-This four falls can be reached by a short hike.
-Unfortunately the entrances to the road of Whitehorse and Clearwater Falls where not plowed and covered in about 7 feet of snow.
+The round-trip hike brings you to a viewpoint at the base of the fall and is just over one-mile round-trip.
+Four gorgeous waterfalls are adjacent to the road: Toketee, Watson, Whitehorse, and Clearwater.
+These four falls can be reached by a short hike.
+Unfortunately, the entrances to the road of Whitehorse and Clearwater Falls were not plowed and covered in about 7 feet of snow.
 No chance for me to get there or even park.
 If they are open, definitely worth checking them out as well.

-Warmsprings Falls and Lemolo Falls require a longer hike to reach them, but are worth visiting as well.
+Warmsprings Falls and Lemolo Falls require a longer hike than the others to reach them but are worth visiting as well.

 My next stop was the Diamond Lake Resort at Diamond Lake.
-Not a lot of roads were plowed here and most of them are groomed for snowmobile use.
-Heck even the nearby gas station has one side open for cars and the other side still covered in snow for snowmobiles to gas-up.
-Check your gas tank and make sure you have enough gas for the rest of the journey, otherwise use the gas station.
+Not a lot of roads were plowed here and most of them are prepped for snowmobile use.
+Heck, even the nearby gas station has one side open for cars, and the other side still covered in snow for snowmobiles to gas-up.
+Check your gas tank and make sure you have enough gas for the rest of the journey.

-Diamond Lake was completely forzen and covered in snow on this beautiful day.
-I walked out on the ice a couple hundred feet.
+Diamond Lake was completely frozen and covered in snow on this beautiful day.
+I walked out on the ice a couple of hundred feet.
 People were out on the ice to go fishing.
 That was interesting to see.
-I bet, I can have an awesome view of the lake here during the summer time.
+I bet, I can have an awesome view of the lake here during the summertime.

-After talking to the ranger and getting some good tips where to go at the Rim Village, I headed up the 3-mile stretch.
-The rangers try to keep the road open during winter time as good as possible and usually it’s open about 80% of the time.
+After talking to the ranger and getting some good tips on where to go at the Rim Village, I headed up the 3-mile stretch.
+The Rangers try to keep the road open during wintertime as good as possible and usually it’s open about 80% of the time.

 Crater Lake is the deepest lake (1,943 ft / 592 m) in the United States.
 The lake is also considered the cleanest and clearest large body of water in the world.
 Fed by rain and snow only, but no rivers or streams.
 The lake resides inside a caldera formed by a 12,000-foot-tall volcano, which collapsed 7,700 years ago following a major eruption.

-Join a Park Ranger every Saturday and Sunday at 1 p.m. (from late November until end of April) for a 2 hour snowshoe walk.
-Snowshoes are provides free of charge and no previous snowshoeing experience is necessary.
+Join a Park Ranger every Saturday and Sunday at 1 p.m. (from late November until the end of April) for a 2-hour snowshoe walk.
+Snowshoes are provided free of charge and no previous snowshoeing experience is necessary.
 The space on each tour is limited and advanced registration is recommended.
 Register at the Steel Visitor Center or call 541-594-3100.